A Step-By-Step Guide to Google Tag Manager Development & Testing

 In the workspace select ‘Preview’ mode which will refresh the page and allow users to go into debug mode.
 If you are already in debug mode, you will need to refresh the page.

 Now go the website linked to the Google Tag Manager container (in the same browser) and refresh the web page.
-If GTM has been implemented correctly a new window at the bottom of the browser will automatically open and a GA – Pageview tag should be displayed in the summary tab.
+If GTM has been implemented correctly a new window at the bottom of the browser will automatically open.
+A GA – Pageview tag should be showing in the summary tab.

 The window has separate tabs for Tags, Variables, Data Layer and Errors.
 If your new tag does not fire check the ‘Variables’ tab to see if the data you are expecting is available to GTM.
 If you click on the new tag in the ‘Tags’ tab you will be able to see which, if any, of the trigger conditions were met and can adjust accordingly.

 If this still doesn’t work, then right-click on the page and select ‘View Page Source’.
 Then press ‘ctrl’ and ‘F’ at the same time and enter ‘GTM’ into the input box.
 This will take you to the GTM script and you can check that the container ID is correct.
-If the wrong GTM script has been implemented or it has been changed for some reason you will need to go back to your developer to get this corrected.
+If the wrong GTM script shows or if changes have been made you will need to go back to your developer.

 Use Google’s developer tool to developer console to enhance your debugging skills.
 For details of how to use the Chrome developer console check out this excellent post from Optimize Smart.